JavonGil/creating-users-group-policy/README.md

 <h2>Conclusion</h2>

-<p>This concludes our project.
-We added a ton of users to the domain and setup some Group Policy Objects.
-Playing a Domain Admin is pretty interesting and we barley scratched the surface.
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+<p>That’s a wrap on this project.
+We added a whole batch of users to our domain and set up some essential Group Policy Objects to manage how things work across the network.
+Acting as a Domain Admin gave us a real taste of what it’s like to run the show in a Windows Server environment and honestly, we’ve only just scratched the surface of what Active Directory can do.
+From centralized user management to enforcing policies across machines, this is where IT starts to feel powerful.
+Make sure to stop your VMs in Azure to avoid burning through resources.
+Big thanks for locking in and exploring the lab.
+Catch you in the next one 😎
 </p>
 <br />